J-1 Visa BI Analyst Jobs

 Target host employers with established data teams

-Use Migrate Mate to filter for U.S. employers actively hosting J-1 exchange visitors in analytics and data roles.
+Use Migrate Mate to filter for U.S. employers actively hosting J-1 visa exchange visitors in analytics and data roles.
 Companies with existing data infrastructure are far more likely to build compliant training plans around BI Analyst work than those hiring their first analyst.

 Verify your host employer's E-Verify enrollment